egghead2630/Object_Detection/README.md

 	resize img: 320*320
 	max epochs: 120

-You can check the result in the "run" directory in "yolov5" directory.
+You can check the result in the "runs" directory in "yolov5" directory.

 Evaluation
 -------------------------------------------------------------------------